ethanloun/SIEMLab/README.md

 <p align="center">
 See Logs where there were Failed Login Attempts: <br/>

+By searching the EventID 4625 I can see the failed logins from before, by the username "employ".

 ![Image](https://github.com/user-attachments/assets/7d52d606-7c35-48e2-a772-5a502e74122b)

 <p align="center">
 Creating Log Analytics Workspace to View Logs: <br/>

+Create a log repository.

 <p align="center">
 <img width="600" height="800" src="https://github.com/user-attachments/assets/61b8e3e0-f362-49a6-94f9-6447319bd8a0">